 Not only has the switch benefited sanitation, it also benefited the camp’s finances and the maintenance department’s routine.

 “We have actually reduced our costs since switching.
 The thicker foam soap and touch-free dispensers provide the right amount for effective hand washing,” Pena says.
 “The new system has also really simplified our maintenance routine.
 It’s much easier to manage inventory, and the refills are easier to store, transport, and service.
 The Lifetime Performance Guarantee, which includes replacement batteries, is another cost and convenience advantage.”

 Military and civilian personnel have responded very favorably.

-Facilities managers can eliminate the risks associated with contaminated refillable bulk soap dispensers and transition to sealed systems so hand washers can get what they expect: Clean hands.
+Facilities managers who eliminate the risks associated with contaminated refillable bulk soap dispensers and transition to sealed systems give hand washers what they expect—clean hands.

 - Chattman M, Maxwell S, Gerba C. 2011.
 Occurrence of heterotrophic and coliform bacteria in liquid hand soaps from bull refillable dispensers in public facilities.
 J Environ Health.
 73(7): 26-29.

 - Zapka C, Campbell E., Maxwell S, Gerba C, Dolan M, Arbogast J, Macinga D. 2011.
 Bacterial hand contamination and transfer after use of contaminated bulk-soap-refillable dispensers.
 Appl Environ Microbiol.
 77(9): 2898-2904.

 - Lorenz L, Ramsay B, Goeres D, Fields M., Zapka C., Macinga D. 2012.
 Evaluation and remediation of bulk soap dispensers for biofilm.
 Biofouling., 28(1): 99-109.